UtrechtUniversity/researchcloud-items/docs/playbooks/reverse_proxy.md

 - {name: test_authoff, location: = /test_basicauth/api, auth: noauth, backend: "http://localhost:8000/bin/"} # turn off sram auth for sublocation /test_sramauth/api
 ```

-For location attributes allowing you to configure standard nginx reverse proxy options, see the [role documentation](../roles/nginx-reverse_proxy.md).
+You can add keys to these dicts corresponding to nginx configuration detectives.
+E.g. `alias: /bla` will add an `alias /bla;` directive to the configuraiton.

 `reverse_proxy_auth_info`: Optional.
 String.
 A list of YAML objects defining authentication information that will be turned into valid htpasswd files.
 The name of the htpasswd file should correspond to the one set in the `reverse_proxy_locations` variable.
 Example: